Pindari: British Empire era

-After the arrival of the British East India Company among the chaos of a collapsed Mughal Empire and the weakening of the Maratha leadership, the Pindaris became a semi-independent power centred in the area just north of the Narmada River.
-By late 18th-century, the Maratha empire had fragmented, the British colonial era had arrived and the Pindaris had transformed from being involved in regional wars to looting for the sake of their own and their leaders' wealth.
+With the decline of the prestige of Maratha power in India, the Pindaris almost became supreme.
+After the arrival of the British East India Company among the chaos of a collapsed Mughal Confederacy and the weakening of the Maratha leadership, the Pindaris became a semi-independent power centred in the area just north of the Narmada River.
+By late 18th-century, the Maratha Confederacy had fragmented, the British colonial era had arrived and the Pindaris had transformed from being involved in regional wars to looting for the sake of their own and their leaders' wealth.
 They conducted raids for plunder to enrich themselves, or to whichever state was willing to hire them.
 Sometimes they worked for both sides in a conflict, causing heavy damages to the civilian populations of both sides.
 They advanced through central India, Gujarat and Malwa, with protection from rulers from Gwalior and Indore.
 With the plundered wealth, they had also acquired cannons and more deadly military equipment to challenge local troops and law enforcement personnel.
-The Amir Khan-linked Pindaris, for example, brought 200 canons to seize and loot Jaipur.
+The Amir Khan-linked Pindaris, for example, brought 200 canons to seize and plunder Jaipur.
 According to Edward Thompson, the Pindaris led by Amir Khan and those led by Muhammad Khan had become nearly independent mobile satellite confederacy that launched annual loot and plunder campaigns, after the monsoon harvest season, on rural and urban settlements.
 Along with cash, produce and family wealth, these Pindari leaders took people as slaves for sale.
 They attacked regions under British control, the Hindu rajas, and the Muslim nawabs.

 In 1812 and 1813 the Pindaris conducted successful plundering raids on Mirzapur and Surat which were located in areas controlled by the British.
 In 1816, they undertook an extensive expedition into the East India Company territories around the Guntur district, raiding 339 villages and taking an estimated £100,000 worth of loot.
 Some of the inhabitants of village Ainavolu committed suicide by throwing themselves into the flames of their burning houses.
 The British reacted, not only to the financial cost of these raids, but also to the loss of trust the inhabitants had in them as a protective power.
 They established military outposts south of the Narmada River which contained the Pindaris and prevented any further raids.